What is Essex ActivAte?

 Do I have to book onto my nearest club?

 You do not necessarily need to book onto your nearest club, you can travel as far as you are willing to access the club you wish.
-We have organised clubs by districts so that you are easily able to view clubs in nearby areas.
-If you aren’t sure which club to choose, please look through the provider’s booking links to find out a bit more about each club, and then select which you would like to book onto.
+We can search for clubs by district on the Active Essex Activity Finder – Activity Finder | Active Essex so that you are easily able to view clubs in nearby areas.

 Is there any difference between free spaces and paid spaces in terms of how to book or what my child will experience?